 Māori tattoos are only one part of the Polynesian tribal tattoo tradition.

-The word Polynesia comes from the Greek words “poly” meaning many, and “nēsos” meaning island.
+The word Polynesia comes from the Hellenic words “poly” meaning many, and “nēsos” meaning island.

 New Zealand is part of this group, but so are more than 1000 smaller islands.

 All Polynesian people share ancestry and similar customs.